RHabereder/twitch-countdown-timer/README.md

 This Action adds time to the current timer.
 In the Sub-Action you can configure how many seconds per Dollar should be added to the timer.
 In a future version I want to add a "Seconds per Sub" as well, so you can use this timer for a Subathon as well.
+Per default, it has a Streamelements trigger, since that was the intended platform that was used for this project.

 #### CountdownTimer